 How to Get Rid of a Headache

 This article will give you tips on how to get rid of a headache.
-As someone who has virtually recovered from chronic headaches, I definitely can help with a few practical tips on how to get rid of a pesky headache.
+As someone who has recovered from chronic headaches, I definitely can help with a few practical tips on how to get rid of a pesky and painful headache.

 Luckily, most headaches are not related to situations like this and are relatively simple to reduce or eliminate.
 The most common cause of headaches stems from the neck.
 Excessive screen time in the way of laptop, desktop, iPad or constant texting keeps your head down and increases the pressure on your neck and upper back causing it to have problems over time and refer pain into your head.
 A lot of these headaches start as tightness between the shoulder blades which then tightens up the muscles in the tops of your shoulders and then radiates into your head.

 Getting regular chiropractic adjustments to help improve the mobility of your spine will also allow you to sit up for extended periods of time with good posture.
 Chiropractic adjustments will return your spine’s function and movement to normal and will reduce the amount of muscle pull happening between your neck and your skull thus reducing the amount of pain you feel in your head.

 In my office, I frequently recommend exercises to improve your posture, advise patients in ergonomic improvements and when people work close by, I frequently stop by on my lunch to check out their desk set ups.